Do schools kill creativity?

 - It is distinct

 Gillian Lynne is one of the most successful choreographers in the world.
-She did Andrew Lloyd Webber’s Cats and Phantom of the Opera.
+She did Andrew Lloyd Weber’s Cats and Phantom of the Opera.
 When she was at school, teachers told her she had a learning disorder because she couldn’t sit still.
-It was back in the 1930s before ADHD had been invented.
+It was back in the 1930s, before ADHD was invented.

 “I can’t tell you how wonderful it was”, she said.
-“It was full of people like me – people who couldn’t sit still, people who had to move to think.”
+“It was full of people like me – people who couldn’t sit still and had to move to think.”
 Gillian later graduated from the Royal School of ballet, and she has been responsible for some of the most successful musical theatre productions in history.

-Sadly, Ken Robinson died last week.
+Sadly, Ken Robinson died in 2020.
 I hadn’t known about him, but I had read about his ideas.
 He has written many successful books, one of which I intend to read next month.
 It’s called The Element: How finding your passion changes everything.

 Ken has a beautiful website full of fascinating stories, articles and interviews.
-I intend to delve deeper, exploring his work and soaking up more of what he discovered.
+I intend to explore his work and soak up more of what he discovered.